raspberrypilearning/infrared-bird-box/worksheet2.md

 ## Screen

-Screen is a little utility that allows you to have multiple terminal sessions with only one SSH connection to the Pi.
+Screen is a utility that allows you to have multiple terminal sessions with only one SSH connection to the Pi.
 It's incredibly handy and once you've used it, you'll use it all the time.

-It works like virtual command prompt.
-You can have as many of them as you want.
+Screen works like virtual command prompt, and you can have as many of them as you want.
 When you start a screen you're automatically connected to it and can see what it shows.
 You can start a program and then disconnect from the screen but leave it running in the background.
 Later on you can come back and reconnect to the screen and see what has happened while you were away.
 Let's try it now.

 Firstly, you'll need to install it as it doesn't come installed by default.
 You'll only need to do this once: